Ford F-150 Lightning: History

+Overview

 The base configuration has 452 HP, 230 mi range, and its smaller battery supports a 2000 lb payload.
 The high-end configuration has 580 HP, 300 mi EPA range, 0-60 mph times in the mid-four-second range, and a towing capacity of 10000 lb.
 All models have 775 lbft of torque, full-time 4wd, independent rear suspension, and will initially come in a crew-cab configuration only, with a 5.5 ft bed.
+The F-150 Lightning has an overall length of 5.91 m, with a 3.70 m wheelbase.
+It weighs 6015 to 6893 lb depending on model and trim, up to 35% more than the internal-combustion-engine (ICE) powered equivalent F-150, with most of the additional weight a result of the Lightning's 1800 lb battery.
+The F-150 Lightning was one of several electric vehicles cited by National Transportation Safety Board head Jennifer Homendy as being significantly heavier than ICE-powered models and thus raising the risk of other road users being killed or seriously injured in collisions, alongside products from other manufacturers such as General Motors and Volvo.
 The active suspension provides real-time load weighing function.

-Like Tesla, the Ford F-150 Lightning is announced to include over-the-air software updates, and a significant software driving aids which will allow limited hands-off highway driving, but fall short of full self-driving.
+Like Tesla, the Ford F-150 Lightning is announced to include over-the-air software updates, and a significant software driving aid which will allow limited hands-off highway driving, but fall short of full self-driving.
 The F-150 Lightning in some trim packages, in concert with the "80A Ford Charge Station pro with Ford Intelligent Backup Power capability," can provide household-oriented V2G power, which can meet the electrical needs of a typical American home for three to ten days.
 The truck can also supply up to 9.6 kW of power through up to eleven 120V and 240V electrical outlets distributed around the truck.
+Those outlets can be used to charge other vehicles or itself.

 This electric truck has a standard battery and can travel 370 km on a single charge.
 EPA range estimates of 230–300 mi produced by Ford in May 2021 were based on 1000 lb of cargo carried in the truck.
 Electrek reported that the range with no load, just a driver and the truck, appeared to be closer to 400 mi.

 The Ford F-150 Lightning was also evaluated to reach 100 km/h in 4.5 seconds.
 Maximum available payload is 2235 lb, which includes the 400 lb payload of the "frunk" (which was Ford's interpretation of the front trunk).
 The new Lightning can tow up to 10000 lb.